bigbizze/pinescript-docs/final_combined_manual.md

 Timeframe strings come into play in different contexts:

 *   They must be used in `request.security()` when requesting data from another symbol and/or timeframe.
-See the page on [Other timeframes and data](other_timeframes_and_data.md) to explore the use of `request.security()`.
+See the page on  to explore the use of `request.security()`.
 *   They can be used as an argument to `time()` and `time_close()` functions, to return the time of a higher timeframe bar.
 This, in turn, can be used to detect changes in higher timeframes from the chart's timeframe without using `request.security()`.
-See the [Testing for changes in higher timeframes](testing_for_changes_in_higher_timeframes.md) section to see how to do this.
+See the  section to see how to do this.
-*   The `input.timeframe()` function provides a way to allow script users to define a timeframe through a script's "Inputs" tab (see the [Timeframe input](timeframe_input.md) section for more information).
+*   The `input.timeframe()` function provides a way to allow script users to define a timeframe through a script's "Inputs" tab (see the  section for more information).
 *   The `indicator()` declaration statement has an optional `timeframe` parameter that can be used to provide multi-timeframe capabilities to simple scripts without using `request.security()`.
 *   Many built-in variables provide information on the timeframe used by the chart the script is running on.
-See the [Chart timeframe](chart_timeframe.md) section for more information on them, including `timeframe.period` which returns a string in Pine Script™'s timeframe specification format.
+See the  section for more information on them, including `timeframe.period` which returns a string in Pine Script™'s timeframe specification format.

 ## Timeframe string specifications